 Perry Como had already had a number 1 here back in 1953 with the largely forgettable Don’t Let the Stars Get in Your Eyes.
-Since then he had begun donning his trademark cardigans for The Perry Como Show in the US.
+Since then he had charted highly in the UK with Wanted and Idle Gossip in 1954 and Hot Dog (Dog Ziggity Boom) in 1956, and by then he had begun donning his trademark cardigans for The Perry Como Show in the US.
 In 1956, a poll in Life magazine revealed he was considered to be the ideal husband material among young women.
 The ideal choice to perform a song as sweet and cosy as Magic Moments, then.

 It’s hard to review Magic Moments seriously, and it’s an easy target for spoofing and poking fun at now, but at the time it must have come as a blessed relief to older record buyers and conservative types who may have been put off by all the rock’n’roll that had invaded the charts.
 Serene Dominic said this in his 2003 book, Burt Bacharach, Song by Song: